 1) The Mediterranean diet.
 This diet is based on the traditional eating habits of people in countries around the Mediterranean Sea.
 It is high in fruits, vegetables, whole grains, legumes, fish, and olive oil, and low in saturated fat.
 Studies have shown that the Mediterranean Diet can reduce the risk of death from cardiovascular disease and help you lose weight.

 2) The ketogenic diet is still popular but is being tweaked.
-The original keto diet was high in fat and low in carbohydrates, but health experts are now recommending a moderate amount of carbohydrates, as well as protein, to maintain the benefits of the keto diet while avoiding potential problems like constipation and bad breath.
+The original keto diet was high in fat and low in carbohydrates.
+Still, health experts are now recommending a moderate amount of carbohydrates, as well as protein, to maintain the benefits of the keto diet while avoiding potential problems like constipation and bad breath.

 3) Another trend is intermittent fasting.
-This involves fasting for certain periods of time on a regular basis.
+This involves fasting for specific periods of time on a regular basis.
 Some people fast for 18 hours a day, going without food from 8 p.m. to noon the next day.
-The 5:2 Fast Diet involves splitting those 36 total hours into two fasting periods – one off-and-one on – during each week, as an alternative to daily calorie restriction.
+The 5:2 Fast Diet involves splitting those 36 total hours into two fasting periods – one off and one on – during each week, as an alternative to daily calorie restriction.

 4) A vegan diet is also gaining popularity as more studies confirm its health benefits, and it becomes easier to find tasty alternatives to meat and dairy products.
 Vegans avoid eating all animal products, including meat, eggs, buttery, and animal byproducts such as gelatin, honey, and some wines.